thampatron/Embedded-1/Specs/PalomAlert-ideas.md

 ## EXTRA IMPROVEMENTS
 Alarm ON/OFF can be controlled remotely
 Include temperature sensor for signalling if a window has been left open
+If intrusion is detected, have the possibility of calling police